 - Senna or herbal products containing senna should not be used during loose motion and abdominal pain.

 - Senna leaves may cause abdominal pain and other gastro-intestinal symptoms.
-It may also cause diarrhoea, especially in patients suffering from irritable colon.
+It may also cause diarrhea, especially in patients suffering from irritable colon.

 - Intake of senna should be avoided in case of undiagnosed, acute/persistent gastro-intestinal complaints, such as pain in abdomen, nausea and vomiting.
 As these symptoms can be signs of a potential or existing intestinal blockage.